slinkydeveloper/slinkydeveloper.github.io/source/_posts/2019-02-13-Debts-Manager-Tutorial-Vert-x-Web-API-Contract-Service.md

 Now open the [vertx-starter](https://vertx-starter.jetdrone.xyz/#maven) page and with just a couple of clicks you have a zip with the project scaffolded!

-{%fi /images/tutorial-debts-manager/vertx-starter-screenshot.png, Vert.x Starter screenshot %}
+{% img /images/tutorial-debts-manager/vertx-starter-screenshot.png "Vert.x Starter screenshot" %}

 Let's dig into the generated code:

-{%fi /images/tutorial-debts-manager/generated-code-tree.png, Vert.x Starter generated code tree %}
+{% img /images/tutorial-debts-manager/generated-code-tree.png "Vert.x Starter generated code tree" %}

 The scaffolder created for you: